Viewing Party: Synopsis

-Andy Bernard is growing increasingly jealous of Gabe's relationship with Erin.
-While observing Gabe's room, Ryan Howard tells him that a Chinese virility supplement that Gabe keeps in his room is incredibly potent.
-Once alone, Andy drinks the entire bottle of the supplement, which makes him intoxicated, prompting him to admit his jealousy to Phyllis Vance.
+While observing Gabe's room, Ryan Howard tells Andy Bernard that a Chinese virility supplement that Gabe keeps in his room is incredibly potent.
+Once alone, Andy drinks the entire bottle of the supplement, which makes him intoxicated, prompting him to admit to Phyllis Vance he is jealous of Gabe's relationship with Erin.
 Phyllis volunteers to talk to Erin and find out if she is having sex with Gabe, but as Phyllis is fairly intoxicated herself, her inquiries segue into an explicit account of her sexual experiences with her husband Bob, which mortifies Erin.
-Andy's intoxication turns into sickness, and he ultimately retreats to Gabe's room and vomits on the bed.
-He is later comforted by Gabe, who plays his self-composed soundscapes for Andy.
+Andy's intoxication turns into sickness, and he retreats to Gabe's room and vomits on the bed.
+He is comforted by Gabe, who plays his self-composed soundscapes.

-Becoming irritated that no one joined him in walking out on Gabe, Michael goes outside and pulls the cable connection, causing it to turn off, just as the show inside was nearing its end.
+Irritated that no one joined him in walking out on Gabe, Michael goes outside and pulls the cable connection, causing it to turn off.
 Hysteria erupts, and Michael becomes self-conscious over the commotion he has caused.
 He goes outside to fix the cable.
-There he is discovered by Erin, who throughout the evening has been trying to encourage Michael to bond with Gabe.
-Michael, still indignant over the idea that his office views Gabe as his boss, is initially irritated by her efforts, but eventually realizes that Erin views him as a father figure.
-He jokes around and tells her to go to her room, leading to a bonding moment between the two.
+There he is discovered by Erin, who throughout the evening has been encouraging Michael to bond with Gabe.
+Michael, still indignant that his office views Gabe as his boss, is irritated by her efforts, but eventually realizes that Erin views him as a father figure.
+He jokes around and tells her to go to her room, and she joins the roleplay.
 As he leaves the party, Michael brings Gabe into the joke by threatening to kill him and his family if he breaks Erin's heart.

 Production

 The episode was written by Jon Vitti, a long-time writer on The Simpsons.
 It was his first writing credit for The Office after joining the show in the seventh season as a consulting producer.
 It was directed by Ken Whittingham, who has directed several episodes of The Office previously.

 The Season Seven DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Gabe inviting Stanley to his party and Stanley's reaction, Michael making fun of Gabe and then noting in a talking head that he does not really know Gabe, Michael raiding Gabe's kitchen cabinet for additional items to add to his pizza, Michael comparing himself to Tom Hanks in the 1988 film Big and Gabe to Hanks in the 1993 film Philadelphia, Michael trying his pizza, only to spit it out, and Pam and Jim marveling at CeCe sleeping.
+Notable cut scenes include Gabe inviting Stanley to his party and Stanley's uncharacteristically elated reaction, Michael making fun of Gabe and then noting in a talking head that he does not really know Gabe, Michael raiding Gabe's kitchen cabinet for pizza toppings, Michael comparing himself to Tom Hanks in the 1988 film Big and Gabe to Hanks in the 1993 film Philadelphia, Michael eating his vanilla granola and mini pasta pizza and pretending to enjoy it, and Pam and Jim marveling at Cece sleeping.